pierremaw/obsidian-vault-organizer/README.md

 Under the hood, each note becomes a *state* keyed by its metadata.
 The script builds a DP table that maps that state to a folder path, caching the result so repeated look‑ups run in **O(1)** instead of repeatedly traversing the vault.
 The payoff: a clean structure even for thousands of notes.

-This project showcases my interest in algorithmic organisation—how DP, recursion, and metadata parsing can augment everyday tools like Obsidian.
+This project showcases my interest in algorithmic organisation—how DP, recursion, and metadata parsing can partially automate everyday tools like Obsidian.

 ---